 Day 3 in Kreuzberg-Friedrichshain: Berlin Wall and neighbourhoods

 Morning: Along the river Spree to the East Side Gallery

 Enjoy an easy-going start on the third day with a late brunch the way the Berliners love them.
 Things taste even better when there is a view to match.
 So check out one of the many cafés by the Landwehr Canal or the Neuköllner Schifffahrtskanal (Neukölln Ship Canal).
-You can then digest your brunch on a walk along the canal.
+Afterwards, you can stroll along the Spree River by the canal.
 There are unique gems in the way of restaurants, bars and clubs awaiting your visit.
 Freischwimmer, Club der Visionäre, Badeschiff and IPSE are just four of the locations on the island that form a summertime bar biotope on the left and right of the Flutgraben channel.

-Schlesische Straße and Falckensteinstraße then lead you to Oberbaumbrücke, surely the most picturesque bridge in Berlin.
+Schlesische Straße and Falckensteinstraße then lead you to Oberbaumbrücke.
 From here you have one of the most beautiful views of Berlin in both directions – towards Alexanderplatz with the TV Tower and out of the city with the Molecule Men in the Spree.

 Just around the corner from Oberbaumbrücke you’ll find the East Side Gallery stretching out before you.
 The longest connected piece of the former Berlin Wall is covered with many different and amazing artworks.
 The most famous painting is the brotherly kiss between Honecker and Brezhnev.
 And there are plenty more historic events depicted along the 1.3 km open air gallery.